enclave-networks/Enclave.FastPacket/README.md

 code everywhere.
 It also lets *you* create decoders based on the same principles, without writing out bitmasks, offset calculations and big-endian reads by hand.

-Finally, the use of a source generator means we can effectively remove any virtual method calls, which helps with our performance a bit more again.
+Finally, the use of a source generator means we can remove any virtual method calls, which helps with our performance a bit more again.

 With FastPacket, we define packet *definitions*, and let the generator create the actual decoder.